Why A Deep Value Strategy Does Not Appear Optimal At This Time

 There are times when the prospect of "dead money" is by no means the worst thing in the world.
 One of these times was around the turn of the century, when the dictum of "growth at a reasonable price" turned into "growth at any price."
 That's when tech stocks went to stratospheric P/E multiples, above 50 or even 100, taking up a number of blue chip "Nifty-fifty" stocks up with them.

 The growth was there, but the story was TOO well known.
-Basically, the growth stocks were saying that earnings growth would higher than had been the case in all of US history.
+Basically, the growth stocks were saying that earnings growth would be higher than had been the case in all of US history.
 When this proved not to be true, it was soon reflected in a rare instance where the (mostly tech) stocks rated 1 (Highest) by Value Line, on "fundamentals," (mostly growth, actually), underperformed other stocks not so highly rated.

 This occurred because these stocks were bid up to levels supported only by 2010 earnings.
 As well as the companies did, their earnings growth couldn't further push up stock prices that were already "too high."
 While this wasn't true across the board, it afflicted large segments of the market.
 The result was a "lost" decade for a majority of stocks.

 At the beginning of this period, the choice was between cheap, mediocre companies priced on 2000 earnings, and good but expensive companies priced on 2010 earnings.
 Another sign of this fact was that average dividend yields went to historic lows, below 2%.
 In a "no capital gains" environment like the one that prevailed over that decade, which stocks were likely to beat the market on a total return basis?
 To many investors' surprise, it was high-yielding stocks in pedestrian industries like utilities, where "capital gains" more or less kept up with inflation, but the "real" total return was provided by dividends.
-Also in this category, but performing even better, were high yielding-REITs (real estate investment trusts), and MLPs (Master Limited Partnerships) in energy transmission, that were unregulated utilities.
+Also in this category, but performing even better, were high yielding REITs (real estate investment trusts), and MLPs (Master Limited Partnerships) in energy transmission, that were unregulated utilities.

 That was because during this period, many stocks behaved much like bonds.
-The Fed deliberately kept interest rates low, so that the sub-2% yield on stocks was reasonably competitive with bond yields, thereby more or less maintaining their value over the ten year period.
+The Fed deliberately kept interest rates low, so that the sub-2% yield on stocks was reasonably competitive with bond yields, thereby more or less maintaining their value over the ten-year period.
 Meanwhile, the high-yielders "tightened" relative to the market, meaning that these stocks went up as the yields converged downward to those of other securities.

-Even Berkshire Hathaway (BRK/A) was caught up in the euphoria.
-In 2004, Warren Buffett ruefully admitted that he had made a mistake not selling high-priced blue chip stocks (probably Coke and Gillette, among others) during the "Great Bubble of 1999."
+Even Berkshire Hathaway (NYSE:BRK.A) was caught up in the euphoria.
+In 2004, Warren Buffett ruefully admitted that he had made a mistake not selling high-priced blue chip stocks (probably Coke (NYSE:KO) and Gillette, among others) during the "Great Bubble of 1999."
 While I scrupulously avoided them, I did buy them indirectly, at a discount, through Berkshire Hathaway, which was trading for far less than the sum of its parts, in 2000.

 One group of deep value investments did particularly well in the first decade.
 Specifically stocks in the industrial materials and energy areas that benefited from the double whammy of a favorable shift in global secular trends, plus the expansion of initially low valuations.
-The Graham and Dodd book raised the question of whether the early twenty -first century would "favor the affluent nations through the greater production of services rather than goods, or whether this would go on the back burner to allow more of the world's people to [pursue] a greater production of goods."
+The Graham and Dodd book raised the question of whether the early twenty-first century would "favor the affluent nations through the greater production of services rather than goods, or whether this would go on the back burner to allow more of the world's people to [pursue] a greater production of goods."
 With the benefit of hindsight, we know that it was the latter, which led to the rise of countries like the BRIC (Brazil, Russia, India, China) nations, while causing considerable economic angst in the United States.

 Another time when "deep value" did well was in March of 2009, when the Dow plunged more than 50% off its peak, and individual stocks were 70%-90% off their peaks.
 Some of the companies went under, but the ones that survived and rebounded to, or close to their peaks, provided quick gains of a multiple of their lows.
 The fact that Value Line's rankings performed in "reverse" order for one of the few times in its history in 2009, reflects this trend.